Nate Keller – Alumni Bio

 Major: Culinary Arts

 Location: San Francisco, CA

-Cooking always came naturally to Chef Nate Keller ’99, Director of Food at Zesty, the largest corporate caterer in San Francisco.
-Raised by a single mother in Sacramento, CA, Nate learned to cook early on utilizing many fresh vegetables from the ever-present garden in the back yard.
+Cooking always came naturally to Chef Nate Keller ’99, Director of Corporate Dining at Comcast.
+Raised by a single mother in Sacramento, CA, Nate learned to cook early on utilizing many fresh vegetables from the ever-present garden in the backyard.
 After high school and unsure of his future, Nate chose to forego college to travel for a time.
 Returning home Nate realized he wanted to cook.